top of page

 Pro tip! 👌

-With most Sony cameras I've noticed that when overexposed, yellow shifts toward green, and when underexposed, they shift toward red.
+With most Sony cameras I've noticed that when overexposed, yellow shifts toward green, and when underexposed, they shift toward orange.
 This can also be noticed with the blues.
 When underexposed, blues shift towards magenta, while overexposed they start shifting towards teal.
 This might be because of the color tendencies of the sensor and overexposure might cause most colors to shift towards green-yellow, while underexposure might shift colors towards magenta-blue.

 I will choose the Sony a6700 as my main reference point, and I will try to bring the other two cameras as closely as possible.